rocky-linux/documentation/docs/guides/migrate2rocky.md

 curl https://raw.githubusercontent.com/rocky-linux/rocky-tools/main/migrate2rocky/migrate2rocky.sh -o migrate2rocky.sh
 ```

-That command will download the file straight to your server, and *only* the file you want.
+That command will download the file to your server, and *only* the file you want.
 But again, security concerns suggest this is not necessarily the best practice, so keep that in mind.

 ## Running the script and installation

-Use the `cd` command to switch to the directory where the script is, ensure the file is executable, and give the owner of the script file x permissions
+Use the `cd` command to switch to the directory where the script is, ensure the file is executable, and give the owner of the script file x permissions.

 !!!
 Note
     In the below commands, if you're running a 9.x system, add a 9 before the `.sh`